Scholarships and Grants

 AFT Michigan Rollie Hopgood Future Teachers Scholarship

-- Graduating Senior Scholarship for seniors graduating at a high school represented by an AFT Michigan local who have the goal of becoming a teacher;
+- Graduating Senior Scholarship for seniors graduating from a high school represented by an AFT Michigan local who have the goal of becoming a teacher;

-- AFT Michigan PSRP Scholarship for dues paying member enrolled (full- or part-time) in a teacher certification program at a college or university; and
+- AFT Michigan PSRP Scholarship for dues paying members enrolled (full- or part-time) in a teacher certification program at a college or university;

-- AFT Michigan Member Scholarship for dues paying member’s son(s) and/or daughter(s) who is a graduating senior with the goal of becoming a teacher.
+- AFT Michigan Member Scholarship for the son(s) and/or daughter(s) of dues paying members who is a graduating senior with the goal of becoming a teacher.

 Applications for the $1,000 scholarships are available in the spring and are awarded in time for the beginning of the fall term.